BarisSari/personal-website/content/posts/why_freelance.md

 - Please keep in mind that remote work and freelance work are not the same.
 I didn’t want to dive into the explanation of employment types.
 And I hope you will understand this comparison correctly.
 I **compared on-site permanent employees with freelancers (independent contractors)**.

 Thanks a lot for reading until here!
-This is **my very first article** on Medium.
+You have read **my very first article**.
 I’m looking forward to hearing your suggestions and feedback.

 ![img](https://cdn-images-1.medium.com/max/1600/0*tRfjMcj8j_T6AQNl) Photo by [Courtney Hedger](https://unsplash.com/@cmhedger?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com/?utm_source=medium&utm_medium=referral)

+* * *